Potatoconomy/CIAM_Electric_Field_Mapping/Basti/RPi_Ctrl_SW/README.md

    ```
 Insert a number between 0 and 15 for CHANNEL to specify the channel number from which the data shall be saved into a file named measurements.dat.
 In addition, the measurement results of all channels are printed in the terminal.
 Unit is µV.
+Make sure that the terminal window is big enough!
+Otherwise the results are not printed on the same line and you get flooded with new lines...
 Whenever you collected enough data, you can abort the application by pressing Ctrl+C.
 If you want to delete the measurement data, please type `rm measurement.dat` in the terminal.